ianyong/todo-backend-with-caching/README.md

    * macOS: `/tmp`

    Note that if you are connecting via `localhost`, you might need to set `DB_SSLMODE=disable`.

+   For the sake of running tests, make a copy of `.env.test` as `.env.test.local` as well.
 1. Create the database.
    ```sh
    $ make createdb